adisingh-dev/JS-executionContext/temporal-dead-zone.md

 # what is temporal dead zone? 💀
 ✅ TDZ is the duration since let variables are hoisted till it is initialized a value.
-It is a separate space where let variables are allocated undefined in the memory component till the time they get initialized
+It is a separate space where let variables are allocated undefined in the memory component till the time they get initialized.
+Inside a block (e.g., {}, if, for, while), variables declared with let or const have a TDZ that is part of the block's execution context.In
+Chrome DevTools, when you inspect such a block, the TDZ is denoted within that specific block scope

 # for which variables TDZ is valid? 🤔
 ✅ for variables declared with const and let but not initialized